Commercial Energy Performance Certificates NDEPC certification efficiently, quickly and cost effectively anywhere in the UK

 Failure to have a valid Commercial EPC could result in a fine between £500 and £5,000 for your business.

-You will need to also display an EPC on a commercial building if the following apply:
+You need to display an EPC (Display Energy Certificate) on commercial buildings if all these apply:

-An EPC already exists for the sale, rental or construction of a commercial building.
+an EPC has already been produced for the building’s sale, rental or construction

 When Do you Need them?